BansalAnkush/Chemical-Effects-on-NPCs/README.md

-# **Investigating Effects of Chemicals on Human Neural Cells Through Calcium Imaging and Deep Learning**
+# **Evaluating Chemical Effects on Human Neural Cells through Calcium Imaging and Deep Learning**
 This repository contains code for the paper "Investigating Effects of Chemicals on Human Neural Cells Through Calcium Imaging and Deep Learning" by Ray Yueh Ku, Ankush Bansal, et al.

 **Overview**